 He uncrossed his legs, leaned and re-crossed them the other way.
 He would do this fairly regularly, either to shift the pins and needles spreading across his upper thigh or to remind himself that he was awake.
 He leaned to the side and picked up his notepad, flipping midway and drawing a pen from his pocket.
 “Stephanie Edwards?” he said.

 “Yes, but let me explain why she’s part of the story.
 Listen.”

 He put the pen in the crook of the notepad and smiled.
 “I’m sorry.
 Go on.”

 “They were some of my favorite people ever.
 Miss Edwards was nice too, but she always wore this awful woollen suit dress which looked itchy as anything.
 I was desperate to go up to the front of the class and just scratch it for her.
 It used to slough off little woollen fibres, all over the classroom.
 No-one else noticed, I don’t think.
 But I did, because it made me feel so anxious.
 Every day she wore it.
 Am I boring you?
 You look bored.”

 “No, I’m not bored, Judy.”

 “Good, because this is important.
-She would also wear something else every day, her rings.
+She would also wear rings every day too.
 She had one ring for every book she’d ever written, and her hands were so full of them that sometimes it looked like she had trouble raising her hand to the blackboard to write.
-They were a mix of gold and silver, and some of the expensive ones were for the bestsellers.
-She was a genius, a real bonafide author.
-Everything that came out of her mouth was gold, pure gold – and don’t even get me started on what she wrote.”
+Some of them were gold, some of them were silver.
+The expensive ones were for the bestsellers.
+She was a one-of-a-kind, a real bonafide author.
+Everything that came out of her mouth was genius – and don’t even get me started on what she wrote.”

 “It was good?” he said, his fingers twitching as though he was desperate to write himself.